 The May 15, 2018 Maryland SIP submittal does not result in increased NOX emissions, and therefore has no impact on any requirements related to attainment, reasonable further progress, or any other NAAQS requirements under the CAA.
 The submittal therefore meets section 110(l) of the CAA.

 III.
 Proposed Action

-Maryland has met the requirements for submitting a SIP revision for limiting NOX and SO2 emissions from certain Maryland power plants.
-EPA is proposing to approve the Maryland SIP revision for limiting NOX and SO2 emissions at 15 coal-fired EGUs, which was submitted on July 12, 2007.
+EPA's review of this material indicates that Maryland's May 18, 2018 SIP revision submittal (Maryland SIP Revision #18-03) is approvable in accordance with CAA section 110.
+For the reasons noted previously, EPA is proposing to approve the Maryland SIP revision submitted on May 15, 2018.
 EPA is soliciting public comments on the issues discussed in this document.
 These comments will be considered before taking final action.